nxadm/ctwrapper/README.md

 between CI systems and git commits.
 If your setup ensures that the specified commit is the last one, you can set `--git-depth` to 1.

 Everything after `--` is directly passed as-is to consul-template.
+In the most cases you'll pass an `-exec` command to consul-template to start your application this way.